 For the last ten years we have lived overseas as an expat family.
 First in Georgia, Tbilisi, followed by Tanzania, Dar es Salaam.
 In 2016, we moved to Bethesda, MD in the USA for my husbands work.

 Being in the USA has given me the possibility to follow my dream of becoming a Doula.
 I have always been inspired and touched by birth, the mysticism around birth, and how a newborn baby can change the life experience for parents.
-Meeting a newborn baby for the very first time still makes me feel emotional.
+Meeting a newborn baby for the very first time is still a miracle.
 I look forward to being part of the beginning of a new chapter in your life.

 The birth of our children was a positive and memorable experience for us because I had the right support while in the Netherlands.
 Childbirth is a life-changing experience which can leave the most joyous and beautiful imprints on those who have experienced it....when it has been a positive, enjoyable birth.
 When it has not, it can leave scars which remain for a very long time and sometimes never heal.
 A birth should be a positive experience.
-When we moved to the United States, I found out that most of the babies here are born in a hospital setting.
+When we moved to the United States, I realized that most of the babies are born in a hospital setting.
 Nurses often have many patients to take care of.
 Doctors run in and out while you survive alone with your partner.
 This can be very overwhelming, especially if it's your first baby.
 You may be unsure about what to expect and if the things that are happening are "normal".
 A doula can be the perfect guide.
 She helps you to navigate through the process, she gives you emotional and physical support and she helps you to be a better advocate for yourself.

 "I am a person who likes to make a difference for people, I hope to make a difference for you!"